Non-Fiction Books And Novellas

 The non-fiction authors presented and analysed in the posts on this page have put in the hard yards and become successful in their craft.
 You and I see a finished book.
 The author sees him or her self laid open for the world to look at and judge.
 This is true of fiction as well, but probably never more so than in memoir.
 Publishing a memoir is an act of bravery.

-There are as many types of non-fiction as there are topics to write about, but I have chosen four genres to review, and here's why they're my favourites:
+There are as many types of non-fiction as there are topics to write about, but I have chosen my favourite genres to review, and here's why they're my favourites:

 Self-Development because I am always trying to improve myself and enhance my life (and have yet to master the art of daily meditation) and as an author, Creative Writing is a given.
 Along with reading a variety of well-written fiction and non-fiction books, books on the craft of writing have contributed enormously to the development of my writing skills.